fullmetaltac/interview-notes/software-design/design_patterns.md

 class Subject:
-    """
-    As mentioned in the document, interfaces of both RealSubject and Proxy should be the same, because the client should be able to use RealSubject or Proxy with no code change.

-    Not all times this interface is necessary.
-The point is the client should be able to use RealSubject or Proxy interchangeably with no change in code.
-    """

     def do_the_job(self, user: str) -> None:
         raise NotImplementedError()

 class RealSubject(Subject):
-    """
-    This is the main job doer.
-External services like payment gateways can be a good example.
-    """

     def do_the_job(self, user: str) -> None:
         print(f"I am doing the job for {user}")